Size ranking: 1st

 The second Chinese constellation in present-day Hydra with an eponymous lunar mansion (the 25th) was Xing (‘star’), also known as Qixing (‘seven stars’), which consisted of a chain of seven stars centred on Alpha Hydrae (Alphard); the chain started at Iota Hydrae in the north and ended at 26 Hydrae in the south.
 Xing marked the neck of the Red Bird.
 Alphard itself was known as Niao, the Bird Star.

 Two stars south of Crater (possibly Beta and Xi Hydrae) formed Junmen, the gate of a military camp.
 Four other stars in this same area formed Tusikong, a minister of works.
 Qingqiu, ‘green hill’, is a particularly awkward constellation to pin down.
 Originally a ring of seven faint stars in Centaurus, it was displaced northwards into Hydra as the effects of precession carried the more southerly stars out of view.
-Sun and Kistemaker show Qingqiu partly in Centaurus, overlapping the border into Hydra just south of Corvus.
-But a later interpretation shows it in the area formerly occupied by Junmen and Tusikong, thereby wiping them off the map.
+Sun and Kistemaker’s recreation of the Chinese sky in the 3rd century AD places Qingqiu partly in Centaurus, overlapping the border into Hydra just south of Corvus.
+But another chart from a later era shows it in the area formerly occupied by Junmen and Tusikong, thereby replacing those figures.

 Closer to the tail of Hydra, Gamma and Pi Hydrae formed Ping, representing a senior law lord or appeal court judge.
 Two other Chinese constellations near the tip of the Hydra’s tail have judicial themes: Dunwan (possibly 54 and 58 Hydrae, but also placed by some in Lupus) which symbolized trials and interrogation; and Zhewei, seven faint stars spanning the border with Libra, representing executioners or beheadings.